gaultier/blog/advent_of_code_2018_5_revisited.md

 ## Benchmarking

 So, did it work?
 Is it fast?
-Let's compare the old C solution with our new Assembly one:
+Let's compare the old C solution (also embedding the input data for a fair comparison) with our new Assembly one:

 ```sh
 $  hyperfine --warmup 3 -S sh ./aoc2018_5 ./aoc2018_5-c